-Make sure that you limit exercise during the recovery period as jumping or running can open the suture line and cause serious complications.
-In regards to the suture line, check it periodically for any signs of infection (redness, swelling, seepage).
+It is important to limit exercise during your pet’s recovery period.
+Running or jumping can open the suture line and cause serious complications.
+We recommended checking the suture line periodically for any signs of infection.
+This includes redness, seepage, swelling, etc.